hector-ahg/phb-optimization-rpalustris/README.md

 ## Data

-Experimental data from Buitron et al. 2025 was used.
+Experimental data from Montiel-Corona and Buitrón (2022, 2023, 2025) and presented as a compound dataset in Buitrón et al. (2025),  was used.
 Additionally, literature data was collected and used for definining the substrates and calculating their uptake flux ranges used in GEM.

 ## Repository Structure